Mind in Beta Logo

 Mind in Beta is a home for curious minds under construction.

-Whether you're into analyzing your habits, decoding leadership theory, or figuring out how large language models (artificial intelligence) might replace your job, this blog is for you.
+Whether you're into analyzing your habits, understanding how to hack your brain, discovering what makes a good leader, or figuring out how large language models (artificial intelligence) might replace your job, this blog is for you.
 It's part learning journal, part philosophy café, part science lab.

 Welcome to the beta.